 The University believes that attainment of the skills described in the General Education Philosophy requires exposure to and some facility with the modes of inquiry practiced in multiple disciplines.
-Thus, all students, regardless of academic program, are required to take courses within the following fields:
+Thus, all students, regardless of academic program, are required to take courses within the fields of Humanities, Natural Sciences, Social Sciences, and Mathematics.
+To determine which courses fall within each discipline, Trine has adopted the guidelines of the American Academy of Arts and Sciences' "Humanities Indicators" project.
+Trine differs from the Academy in classing history as a social science.